pivotal/docs-tap/install-tkg.md

     ```

-## Install Tanzu Application Platform with Tanzu Kubernetes Grid v1.4
+## Install Tanzu Application Platform

-1. Ensure you meet all the Prerequisites for Tanzu Application Platform installation.
+1. Ensure you meet all the prerequisites to install Tanzu Application Platform.
 See [Prerequisites](install-general.html#prerequisites-0) in _Installing Part I: Prerequisites, EULA, and CLI_.

     > **Note**: Do not attempt to install the cert-manager package from Tanzu Standard Repository:
     follow the instructions in TAP documentation to meet all the prerequisites.

-1. Follow the steps in [Installing Part II: Packages](install.md) to install on a
+1. Follow the steps in [Installing Part II: Packages](install.md) to install
-Tanzu Kubernetes Grid v1.4 cluster.
+Tanzu Application Platform on a Tanzu Kubernetes Grid v1.4 cluster.